Anthony Portantino was a member of the California State Assembly from 2006 to 2012, representing the 44th Assembly District.

 Anthony Portantino introduced legislation to remove tattoos from victims of forced prostitution.

-Anthony Portantino later contemplated a run against Senator Carol Liu in State Senate District 25 but opted against it, citing personal reasons.
+Anthony Portantino later contemplated a run against Carol Liu in state senate district 25 but opted against it, citing personal reasons.

-In 2013, Anthony Portantino began actively campaigning to fill the seat of Senator Liu, who was forced out of the District 25 position by term limits in 2016.
+In 2013, Anthony Portantino began actively campaigning to fill Liu's seat, as she was term limited in 2016.

 In 2017, Anthony Portantino voted against SB 35, which streamlined the housing construction process in California.